QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 <details class="details-n">
 <summary>Set your DC name</summary>

 👉 This is optional too.
-The DC name can be used to referencing in commands.
+The DC name can be used to reference commands.
 For instance, you will be able to use the name instead of the IP address.

 * Click on "Local Server"
 * Click on your computer name (in blue)